 If your loved one is mentally incompetent, suffering from cognitive decline, or heavily medicated, they may have no recollection of the abuse they suffered – particularly if it was a single incident such as an injury or sexual abuse.
 Alternatively, they may remember the abuse but be unable to communicate it.

-Naturally, this state of affairs will complicate a nursing home abuse investigation and make the claim harder to prove.
+Naturally, this state of affairs will complicate a nursing home neglect investigation and make the claim harder to prove.
 Nevertheless, claims like these have been won before based on physical evidence and/or eyewitness testimony, among other means.

-We Will Fight for Your Loved One’s Right to Fair Compensation
+We will Fight for Your Loved One’s Right to Fair Compensation

 Immediate, Decisive Action Is Critical